Good chess quotes are easy to come by. But we’ve tried to narrow it down even further by just including the best of the best.

 Emanuel Lasker

 43.)
-Chess is so inspiring that I do not believe a good player is capable of having an evil thoughts during the game.
+Chess is so inspiring that I do not believe a good player is capable of having an evil thought during the game.

 Wilhelm Steinitz